renderedtext/dracula/README.md

 app calendar:events:add
 ```

-For help, you can always invoke:
+For help, you can run:

 ``` txt
 app help <command-name>